Jake Marisnick Player Props: Tigers vs. Royals

-After batting .192 with two doubles, a triple, a walk and an RBI in his past 10 games, Jake Marisnick and the Detroit Tigers face the Kansas City Royals (who will hand the ball to Jordan Lyles) at 6:40 PM ET on Monday.
+After going 1-for-4 with a triple in his last game, Jake Marisnick and the Detroit Tigers face the Kansas City Royals (who will hand the ball to Daniel Lynch) at 6:40 PM ET on Tuesday.

-He had a one-hit showing in his previous game (1-for-4) against the Twins.
+He had a one-hit performance in his last game (1-for-4) against the Twins.

 Jake Marisnick Game Info & Props vs. the Royals